zathras/jrpn/README.md

 JRPN is a clean-room calculator simulator inspired by the HP-16C.
 It uses a simulated seven-segment LCD for display, and generally tries to remain faithful to the look-and-feel of a real 16C.
-It's a bit like a modern Harley Davidson motorcycle - I rented one once, and they engineer in a certain amount of vibration and engine noise that are totally unnecessary, but that make you feel like you're
+I think of the 16C as the "vi" of calculators, but the simulator is a bit like a modern Harley Davidson motorcycle - I rented one once, and they engineer in a certain amount of vibration and engine noise that are totally unnecessary, but that make you feel like you're